drshahizan/python-tutorial/README.md

 - [Data Preprocessing using pandas](./preprocessing/Part_1_Missing_Values.ipynb)

-### Python practice resources
-You can practice by using online Python interpreters or codepads available online.
-There’s not much difference between an interpreter and a codepad.
-An interpreter is more interactive than a codepad, but they both let you execute code and see the results.
+## Python Practice Resources

+When it comes to practicing Python, you have access to valuable online resources that allow for practical application and code execution.
+There are two common options available:

+- **Online Python Interpreters**: These tools provide an interactive coding experience.
+They enable you to write and execute Python code in real-time, offering a responsive environment for immediate feedback on your code's functionality.

+- **Codepads**: Similar to interpreters, codepads allow you to write and execute Python code.
+While they may be slightly less interactive compared to interpreters, they still offer the benefit of enabling code execution and result observation.

+These resources serve as excellent platforms for hands-on Python practice, accommodating different learning preferences and needs.
+Whether you prefer the interactivity of an interpreter or the simplicity of a codepad, both options facilitate practical Python skill development.
 Below, you’ll find links to some of the most popular online interpreters and codepads.
-Give them a go to find your favorite.

 - https://www.python.org/shell/